skillrepos/codeium-basics/labs.md

 ![Codeium generated function](./images/codeium-16.png?raw=true "Codeium generated function")

-10. Let's do one more pass at getting a specific prompt for Copilot.
+10. Let's do one more pass at getting a specific prompt for Codeium.
 Delete all the code currently in index.js.
 This time we will not enter a comment, but will enter a specific funtion name.
 Type the following in the empty file.
 (There are no parentheses after the *splitURLandReturnComponents* text.)
 Do not hit tab or return yet.

 ```
 function splitURLandReturnComponents
 ```

-11. With this function name, Copilot should suggest a full function definition - in fact it may suggest several.
+11. With this function name, Codeium should suggest a full function definition - in fact it may suggest several.
 To see the options, hover over the first line and a small window should appear.
 This window will note how many options there are and provide "<" and ">" links to toggle between them.
 Click on the "<" and ">" buttons to see the differences in the available suggestions.
 Some may be full function suggestions and others may be only partial suggestions.
 Choose an alternative you like and then select Tab to accept it.

 ![alternative suggestions inline](./images/codeium-17.png?raw=true "alternative suggestions inline")